What Is An Emergency?

 24-hours, 7 days a week: +1 (805) 893-4762

-- Carry the local emergency contact information at all times.
+- Carry the local emergency contact information with you at all times.

-- If you have a health or safety emergency and do not have access to local or UCEAP Study Center emergency contact information: Call the University of California travel assistance provider, Europ Assistance, international collect 1+202-828-5896.
+If you do not have access to local or UCEAP Study Center emergency contact information: Contact the University of California 24/7 assistance provider, Europ Assistance/USA, international collect 1+202-828-5896; Email: email@example.com.
 To place an international collect call you will need to know the local access number for a collect call operator.

 UCEAP Safety Information

 UCEAP's emergency contingency plan is activated immediately after an incident.
-UCEAP staff are experienced and knowledgeable about emergency preparedness and incident management, and can be reached 24/7.
+UCEAP staff in California and abroad are experienced and knowledgeable about emergency preparedness and incident management, and can be reached 24/7.

-UCEAP has a 24/7 dedicated security and health analyst in charge of safety, security, and health affairs who remains in close contact with the U.S. Department of State, U.S. diplomatic security, and official health agencies.
+UCEAP has a 24/7 dedicated analyst in charge of health, safety, and emergency response who remains in close contact with the U.S. Department of State, U.S. diplomatic security, and official health agencies.
 The security and health analyst monitors and assesses world threats, reviews and updates policies and protocols, and works with the central office and UC campuses in directing and managing responses to all incidents.